 What is a dry rub?

 A dry rub is used to flavor meat and give it a nice delicious coating.
 It consists of dry ingredients such as herbs, spices, and sugar.
 A dry rub is coarser than seasoning and applied heavier than seasoning.
+Dry rubs help enhance the flavor and create a unique taste for each dish.

-Why you need to make this recipe
+Why you need to make chicken rub for grilling

 Homemade rub for chicken is economical.
-It costs just a fraction of what you would normally pay to buy chicken rub at the store, and it is much more delicious.
+It costs just a fraction of what you would typically pay to buy chicken rub at the store, and it is much more delicious.
 Plus, you know what ingredients are in it, and you can feel good knowing it doesn't contain any preservatives.

 - Brown sugar.
 Light or dark brown sugar will work.
 Dark brown sugar has a higher molasses content which will give it a richer taste.